-When looking for an SSD or even a flash drive, people often come across different NAND Flash technologies and are confused about which one to choose.
-To give you a context, 2D NAND is an older NAND Flash technology while the 3D NAND is the latest variant with many improvements.
-The V-NAND is a marketing term given to the 3D NAND by the Samsung brand for its SSDs.
+When looking for an SSD or a flash drive, people often encounter different NAND Flash technologies and are confused about which one to choose.
+To provide context, 2D NAND is an older NAND Flash technology, whereas 3D NAND is the latest variant, featuring numerous improvements.
+The V-NAND is a marketing term used by Samsung to describe its 3D NAND technology for SSDs.
 So, you can say that 3D NAND and V-NAND are the same.
-2D and 3D NAND also use different types of memory cells i.e. floating gate (in 2D NAND ) and Charge Trap Flash (in 3D NAND).
+2D and 3D NAND also use different types of memory cells, i.e., floating gate (in 2D NAND) and Charge Trap Flash (in 3D NAND).

-The 2D NAND was pretty successful between the 1990s and 2000s in memory devices replacing earlier technologies like hard drives.
+The 2D NAND was highly successful in memory devices between the 1990s and 2000s, overcoming the issues with the earlier technologies, such as hard drives.
 However, there were serious scaling issues with this planar type of NAND flash.
-2D NAND is called 2D because the memory cells are laid in the planar structure which makes it hard to scale.
+2D NAND is called 2D because the memory cells are laid out in a planar structure, which makes it hard to scale.

-There are many other differences between 2D and 3D NAND flash which we are going to discuss today in this article.
+There are several other differences between 2D and 3D NAND flash, which we will discuss in this article today.
 So, let’s get started.

 What is 2D NAND Flash?